Sweet or savory crepes aren’t something you have to save for special occasions. Here’s an easy crepe recipe to make anytime for your family.

 I used to save crepes for Christmas morning.
 But they’re so fast and simple to make that I started serving them more often.
-Most recently, I whipped up a batch on a Sunday afternoon so my boys would have crepes for Monday morning, a rough time of the week around here.
-Because a crepe spread with Nutella and stuffed with sliced bananas and strawberries makes getting out of bed a little easier.
+Most recently, I whipped up a batch on a Sunday night so my boys would have crepes for Monday morning, which is typically a rough day of the week around here.

 How to Make Crepes